-As users perform exploratory testing, you can get insights from the sessions in the Azure Test Plans section in Azure DevOps or the Test hub in TFS of Azure DevOps or TFS.
+As users perform exploratory testing, you can get insights from the sessions in Azure Test Plans or the Test hub in TFS of Azure DevOps or TFS.
 View completed exploratory sessions and derive meaningful insights across all the sessions.
 Get end-to-end traceability such as a breakdown of the work items created, the work items explored and not explored, session owners, and more.

 Seeking feedback from stakeholders outside the development team, such as marketing and sales teams, is vital to develop good quality software.
 Using Azure DevOps and TFS, developers can request feedback on their user stories and features.
 Stakeholders can respond to feedback requests using the browser-based Test & Feedback extension - not just to rate and send comments, but also by capturing rich diagnostic data and filing bugs and tasks directly.
 See more at Request stakeholder feedback and Provide stakeholder feedback.

 Test on any platform.
-With the Azure Test Plans section in Azure DevOps or the Test hub in TFS (see Web portal navigation), you can use your browser to access all the manual testing capabilities.
+With Azure Test Plans or the Test hub in TFS (see Web portal navigation), you can use your browser to access all the manual testing capabilities.
 It enables you to create and run manual tests through an easy-to-use, web-based interface that can be accessed from all major browsers on any platform.